aselker/qea-neural-compression/README.md

 Because an accurate prediction means that the Huffman-coded letter will take less space to store, creating a smaller file relies on the network being effective at predicting letters.
 This does not, however, affect the accuracy of the decompressed file, which is always lossless.
 As long as each prediction at compression time can be repeated at decompression time, the Huffman trees will be identical, and so will the files.

 ### Performance

+The algorithm does not work.
+Small errors accumulate in the evaluation of the network in the decompression phase, leading to a garbled output.
+This is probably because of inherent imprecision in floating-point arithmetic, which should not be relied upon to have repeatable results.

 The algorithm's performance, in terms of compression ratio and speed, has not yet been measured.
 Right now the compression ratio is probably abysmal compared to well-established algorithms like DEFLATE, and may in fact be worse than no compression at all, after including the stored connection weights.
 Performance is closely tied to the neural network's success at predicting the text, which is currently low.
 Replacing the network half of the backend with a more performant, better-tuned piece of software such as Pytorch could greatly improve both compression ratio and speed.